uf-mil/mil/Implementation-Plans.md

     - This is "easy" with the current backend design, but there is a rough edge due to the design of simulate.py
 * [x] Get simulation running on Semaphore Continuous Integration (Ask Jake about the roadblocks here)
 * [x] Get everything working on sim-time or real-time seamlessly
-    * [x] And write a short doc explaining how nodes need to be written to support this
 * [ ] Real-time visual odometry -- David
 * [ ] Path indicator 3D orientation estimation + caustics -- Nathan
 * [ ] Depth estimation from caustics -- Matt